Musical Romance (horse)

 Musical Romance (foaled 2007 in Florida) was an American National Champion Thoroughbred racemare purchased for $22,000 who is best known for her 2011 win of the $1,000,000 Breeders' Cup Filly & Mare Sprint hosted that year by Churchill Downs.
 Ridden by Juan Leyva, she was trained by Bill Kaplan, co-owner with the Pinnacle Racing Stable headed by managing partner Adam Lazarus.

 Background

 Bred in Florida by the O'Farrell family's Ocala Stud, Musical Romance was sired by Concorde’s Tune and out of the mare Candlelightdinner, by Slew Gin Fizz.
 While not from the most fashionable of bloodlines, her Breeders' Cup biography says that "speedsters abound in her family tree."

 Musical Romance was purchased for $22,000 by Adam Lazarus and trainer Bill Kaplan at the 2009 Ocala Breeders' Sales Company sale of juveniles.
 Lazarus then sold shares in his fifty percent to a group of investors.
-During her second day of training the Musical Romance suffered a fracture of the pastern, the part of the leg between the fetlock and the hoof.
+During her second day of training, Musical Romance suffered a fracture of the pastern, the part of the leg between the fetlock and the hoof.